Hey, look, all you're doubting Thomas is out there.

 There are a lot of reasons.

-One to get away from their parents.
+One, to get away from their parents.

-They go to college, get away from their parents, they go to go away to party, to go through the motions of being educated, they go through the motions of getting a job, right?
+They go away to party, to go through the motions of being educated, to go through the motions of getting a job, right?

 Parents love the kids going away because they want them out of the house.